-

 A Cardiovascular Clinical Trial Network was founded in 2017 to deliver Cardiovascular clinical trials with a particular focus on device-based trials.
 The impetus for enabling device-based Cardiovascular trials was impelled by the vibrant medical technologies sector in Galway and the strategic remit of NUI Galway, to prioritise research linked to Medical Technologies, Translational Clinical Research and Clinical Trials.

-Over the last 3 years, MedTech trials research team has developed a portfolio of industry-sponsored trials, collaborating with his own Cardiology colleagues within Galway University Hospital (GUH), and connecting regionally to Cardiology colleagues across the Saolta HealthCare Group (an area which serves approximately 800,000 patients in the West and North-west of Ireland) for patient-referral, recruitment and follow-up supports.
+Over the last 3 years, MedTech trials research team has developed a portfolio of industry-sponsored trials, collaborating with Cardiology colleagues within Galway University Hospital (GUH), and connecting regionally to Cardiology colleagues across the Saolta HealthCare Group (an area which serves approximately 800,000 patients in the West and North-west of Ireland) for patient-referral, recruitment and follow-up supports.

 Our core outcomes are: